 Conditionally searchable SwiftUI views

-SwiftUI 3 added the searchable view modifier, which makes it possible to add a search field to any view.
-In this post, let’s take a look at how to make this (and any other) modifier conditional.
+SwiftUI 3 adds a searchable view modifier that makes it possible to add a search field to any view.
+In this post, let’s take a look at how to make it (and other modifiers) conditional.

 Using the searchable view modifier is really easy.
 You just have to provide it with a text binding, a placeholder prompt and an optional placement: